 Mr. Coats has forty-seven years of experience in the development of aerospace and combustion computational codes.
 He was the principal architect of the original SPP code.
 As principal investigator on subsequent SPP contracts, Mr. Coats was responsible for the engineering and numerical analysis of a two-dimensional two-phase flow model that predicts inlet and transonic flow fields in solid propellant rocket motors.
 His work experience includes performance analysis and model development for both solid and liquid rocket motors including finite rate and equilibrium chemistry, boundary layer.
 He has experience in modeling plume flow fields and radiation signatures, propellant grain design modeling, and combustion stability analysis for both liquids and solid rockets.
 Publications include over 100 technical reports, meeting papers, and journal articles.

-Anthony Dang, President and Chief Technology Officer
+Anthony Dang, Chief Technology Officer

 Dr. Rex Chamberlain is responsible for the conception, development, and application of advanced computational software for the solution of aerodynamic, hydrodynamic, and thermostructural problems in engineering and scientific disciplines.
 He is currently on the development team for Loci/CHEM, the advanced CFD software for the field simulation of two-phase, turbulent, combusting flows of interest to DoD and NASA.
 His areas of expertise include aerodynamics, vehicle staging analyses, jet interaction phenomena, aero heating, wakes and plumes, and wind tunnel test support and analysis.